lakhoune/menu-fetcher/README.md

 Start them by tapping on the shortcut.
 You can add the Shortcut as a widget on the home screen to get the menu even faster

 ### Shortcut with selection
-This shortcut gets the menu inside the app.
-It asks you to select the canteen for which you want to get the menu and returns a formatted menu
+This shortcut asks the user for which canteen they want to get the menu.
+The menu is formatted.

 ### Shortcut with default mensa
 This shortcut allows you to set a default mensa when adding it.
 It will then skip the selection step and send you the menu as a notification.